In Biden climate show, watch for cajoling, conflict, pathos

 Brazil President Jair Bolsonaro will be on the spot because his country’s 2030 goal is weaker than the nation’s 2025 goal and there’s pressure to stop Amazon deforestation.
 And Russia’s Vladimir Putin, who has clashed with Biden, will also appear.

 But there’s more.
 Pope Francis will speak on Thursday, while Bill Gates and Michael Bloomberg are featured on Friday.
-Mayors, governors, financial leaders, numerous Biden appointees plus Vice President Kamala Harris and indigenous and youth activists will also get screen time.
+Mayors, governors, financial leaders, 18 Biden appointees and indigenous and youth activists will also get screen time.

 THE SEQUEL